andrewperrindev/adventofcode/2023/README.md

 # Advent of Code 2023

-Each folder in this repo is a separate coding challenge that was part of the [Advent of Code 2023](https://adventofcode.com) event.
-Like a traditional advent calendar, each day was a new coding challenge.
+Each folder is a separate coding challenge that was part of the [Advent of Code 2023](https://adventofcode.com/2023) event.
+Like a traditional advent calendar, each day in December was a new coding challenge.
 In addition, each coding challenge had two parts.

 There is a README in each folder to explain the context of that day's challenge, but here is the general introduction to the event, and a summary of each day's challenge.